egire/CastorGUI/doc/GUISpinner.md

 Returns element if is visible or no

 ###dispose() → void
-Dispose the GUINum, and delete element.
+Dispose the GUISpinner, and delete element.